 During the time it takes to accomplish their goals, they will assess their progress and make adjustments to speed up the process.

 Once they have accomplished their goals they move on to the next chapter.

 How to Set Business Goals

-You might have heard about S.M.A.R.T. goals.
-This is the foundation of your goal plan.
+You might have heard about the acronym S.M.A.R.T. goals.

 Specific – Write down specific goals for your art business.
 Your specific goals should answer when, which, who, why, and where.
 You need a clear vision of your goals.
 Take some time and really think about where you would like to be in a year, five years, ten years, and twenty years.

 Measurable – Your specific goals need to be measurable.
 You will need to know how and when your goals will be accomplished.
 If you are not able to measure the outcome of your plan you will never reach your destination.